sdatth/dotfiles/README.md

 ![machfiles image](./ss.png)

 !!
-Warning, install.sh script only works on ubuntu/debain distributions.
+Warning, this only works on ubuntu/debain distributions.
 It has been tested on ubuntu 20.04 only! <br> !!
 Other people can copy my config files or symlink it using the `stow` command.

 ## Installing

-You will need `git` and GNU `stow`
+You will need `make` & `build-essential`

 Clone into your `$HOME` directory or `~`